SoftDevCHD/DrawThatPublic/README.md

 ## Overview
 ### Description
 App similar to pictionary game.
-Played locally with a group of people.
+DrawThat is played locally with a group of people.
 Allows for sharing of pictures created while playing.

 ### App Evaluation
 - **Category:** Game / Entertainment